JuliusSamijiMndeme/Bellabeat-technology-company-case-study/README.md

 # Project

-I analyzed a dataset using R for a company, Forward Ride, a bike sharing company.
+I analyzed a dataset using R for a company, Precision analytics, a bike sharing company.

 ## 🔗 Links
 - [**Article**](https://www.kellyjadams.com/post/google-capstone-project) - wrote an article summarizing my findings.